AudioDandy/LibertyBSD/README.md

 - Transmission bit-torrent client (with GUI)
 - IceCat web-browser? (would be great!)

-If you help use with completing this document please download the last version of the document and add the requested info. (and change the version number)
+If you can help us with completing this document please download the last version of the document and add the requested info. (and change the version number)

 Thanks in advance!